 - BufferApp also shares their formula for granting employee stock options.

 - For senior executives, Ernst and Young publishes an annual executive compensation study.
 The 2013 basic results may be found here.
-The up to date basic version may be downloaded here, or you can purchase the full version.
+You may want to dig around to see if there is a webinar or some such hosted by Wilmer Hale, Park Square and Ernst and Young that presents the latest data from more recent years.

-- Robert Half, a recruitment agency based in Las Vegas, has published a 2016 salary guide for technology professionals - this is more appropriate for well funded startups at or beyond the A-round stage.
+- Robert Half, a recruitment agency based in Las Vegas, publishes a salary guide for technology professionals every year.
+This is more appropriate for well funded startups at or beyond the A-round stage.